-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At New School University, approximately 39% of students took out student loans averaging $10,195 a year.
-That adds up to $40,780 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At New School University, approximately 36% of students took out student loans averaging $10,052 a year.
+That adds up to $40,208 over four years for those students.

-The student loan default rate at New School University is 5.3%.
-This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.
+The student loan default rate at New School University is 7.3%.
+Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.

 The New School Undergraduate Student Diversity